csound/manual/docs/siggen/hvs.md

 * [hvs2](../opcodes/hvs2.md)
 * [hvs3](../opcodes/hvs3.md)

-The opcode [FLhvsBox](../opcodes/flhvsbox.md) can be used to display the phase position for 2-dimensional Hyper Vectorial Synthesis.
+The opcode FLhvsBox (see widgets from the plugins repository) can be used to display the phase position for 2-dimensional Hyper Vectorial Synthesis.